impekable/NFCDecoder/README.md

 iOS 11+, iPhone 7 or newer.

-## Authors
+## Author

-- Impekable LLC, www.impekable.com
-- Alexander Vasenin, alexv@impekable.com
+[Impekable](https://www.impekable.com) is a UI design and mobile development studio based in San Jose, CA. We help organizations from startups to Fortune 500 companies create memorable, human-centric mobile experiences.

 ## License

-NFCDecoder is available under the MIT license.
+`NFCDecoder` is available under the MIT license.
 See the LICENSE file for more info.